Woman of Indian descent wearing rounded glasses and a yellow shirt smiling broadly.

 Linguistic Society of America Conference 2024

-Rackham Predoctoral Fellowship 2023-2023
+Rackham Predoctoral Fellowship 2023-2024

-Directions in Language Evolution (DILE) workshop
+Directions in Language Evolution (DILE) Workshop

-ALT14 conference
+ALT14 Conference

-I will be participating in the Linguistic Typology and Diversity: Theory, methods, and ethics in sign language typology workshop convened by Dr. Erin Wilkinson & Dr. Lynn Hou at the 14th Conference of the Association for Linguistic Typology that will take place from December 15th-17th 2022 in Austin, Texas.
-I am part of a group presenting "Deconstructing notions of morphological ‘complexity': lessons from signed and spoken languages" authored by Felicia Bisnath, Marah Jaraisy,Hannah Lutzenberger, Rehana Omardeen & ,Adam Schembri
+I participated in the "Linguistic Typology and Diversity: Theory, Methods, and Ethics in Sign Language Typology" workshop convened by Dr. Erin Wilkinson & Dr. Lynn Hou at the 14th Conference of the Association for Linguistic Typology (ALT14) in Austin, Texas.
+I presented "Deconstructing notions of morphological ‘complexity': lessons from signed and spoken languages," co-authored by Felicia Bisnath, Marah Jaraisy, Hannah Lutzenberger, Rehana Omardeen, and Adam Schembri.

 Research